finbourne/luminesce-sdk-csharp/sdk/docs/BinaryDownloadingApi.md

 # **GetBinaryVersions**
 > List&lt;string&gt; GetBinaryVersions (LuminesceBinaryType? type = null)

-[EXPERIMENTAL] GetBinaryVersions: Gets the list of available versions of a user-downloadable binary from Nexus
+[EXPERIMENTAL] GetBinaryVersions: Lists the available versions of binaries

  Gets all available versions of a given binary type (from newest to oldest) This does not mean you are entitled to download them.